Macrometacorp/docs/docs/collections/documents/appendix/glossary.md

 A collection name is a unique string value that identifies a collection in a database.
 Unlike the collection identifier it is supplied by the creator of the collection.
 The collection name must consist of letters, digits, and `_` (underscore) or `-` (dash) characters only.
 Refer to [Naming Conventions](../naming-conventions) for more information on valid collection names.

+## confirm all writes

+All write operations are asynchronous by default, meaning the caller receives a confirmation as soon as the write arrives at the database, but has not yet been committed to storage.
+If a write is accepted by the database and has not yet been written to storage, there is a chance of data loss in an event of power failure.

+If you enable **Confirm All Writes**, we delay the confirmation response until the operation has been fully synced to storage.
+This verifies that you only receive an acknowledgment after a successful write to storage, and no acknowledgment in the case of a power failure.

 ## document

 Documents in Macrometa GDN are JSON objects.
 These objects can be nested to any depth and might contain arrays.
 Each document is uniquely identified by its document handle.